stevedatadog/katacoda-scenarios/datadog-201/assets/lms/0-setting-up-storedog/about-storedog.md

 Storedog is already instrumented for most of the metrics you will be using to create dashboards and notebooks.
 You will need to set up RUM yourself.

-In this module, you will create a RUM application, configure Storedog to use it, and then get familiar with the application while generating some metrics.
+In this module, you will create a RUM application, configure Storedog to use it, and then get familiar with the application while generating some events.

 Click the **Next** button below to get started.